-California poppy, scientifically known as Eschscholzia californica, is a vibrant and resilient flowering plant that adds a splash of color to and landscapes.
-Native to the western United States, this hardy annual is beloved for its brilliant orange, yellow, and red that bloom from spring to fall.
+California poppy, scientifically known as Eschscholzia californica, is a vibrant and resilient flowering plant that adds a splash of color to gardens and landscapes.
+Native to the western United States, this hardy annual is beloved for its brilliant orange, yellow, and red flowers that bloom from spring to fall.
 In this comprehensive guide, we will explore everything you need to know about growing California poppies, from planting to caring for these beautiful flowers.
 We'll also provide a seasonal guide to ensure your poppies thrive.

 Introduction to California Poppy